-Wisdom Psychotherapy combines ‘Evidence-based Western Approaches’ and ‘Holistic Easter Philosophy of Well-being’ when working with Anxiety, Depression, Stress, Grief and Loss, and Trauma.
+Wisdom Psychotherapy combines evidence-based counselling methods with body-mind integrative practice, when working with Trauma, Anxiety, Depression, Stress, Grief and Loss, and Stress.

 Wisdom Psychotherapy uses Buddhist Psychotherapy as a framework to integrate the wisdom of Mind and Body

 Wisdom Psychotherapy works from the following core principles: